thescientist13/greenwood-loops/README.md

           info at https://www.greenwoodjs.dev/.
 ```

-The issue goes away if setting `"verbatimModuleSyntax": true` in _tsconfig.json_.
+The issue goes away if setting `"verbatimModuleSyntax": false` in _tsconfig.json_.

 ----